seantrane/devbox/README.md

 ## About <a id="about"></a>

-The DevBox is a portable shell environment and toolkit for software/ops engineers, using Docker/containers.
+The **DevBox** is a portable shell environment and toolkit for software/ops engineers.
+It builds Docker images packed with common tools so that they can be used via Containers.

-It contains many of the _typical_ dependencies that full-stack engineers use on a regular basis.
-It is meant to be forked and manicured to whatever liking an individual wishes, as everyone has their own unique preferences.
+This saves us from requiring more from the host machine other than [`brew install docker kubectl helm`](https://brew.sh), and [Rancher Desktop](https://rancherdesktop.io) _(to manage image/container resources)_.

+## Features <a id="features"></a>

+- Bash shell, upgraded and enhanced with completions, colors, functions, aliases, etc.
+- Common build dependencies needed by a variety of languages.
+- Common global dependencies for [Nodejs](https://nodejs.org), [Python](https://www.python.org), and [Ruby](https://www.ruby-lang.org).
+- Java toolset managed with [SDKMAN!](https://sdkman.io)
+- Infrastructure-as-Code tools, e.g.; [OpenTofu](https://opentofu.org), [Terraform](https://www.terraform.io), and [Terragrunt](https://terragrunt.gruntwork.io).

 ## Install <a id="install"></a>

+> **[Forking is encouraged!](https://github.com/seantrane/devbox/fork)** Everyone has their own unique preferences.
+For those who take this route, remember to pull from _your_ repo in the instructions below.
+Then `git checkout -b my_branch` so you can manage upstream changes on `main` without impacting `my_branch`.

 1. Clone repo to a user-accessible directory.
-These instructions use the "$HOME" directory, where most users are guaranteed to have access.
+These instructions use the `HOME` directory, where most users are guaranteed to have access.

    ```sh
    git clone https://github.com/seantrane/devbox.git "$HOME/devbox"